GiulianoSpaghetti/numfortune.avalonia.new/README.md

 # Using repository
-Follow the guide at https://learn.microsoft.com/it-it/dotnet/core/install/linux-debian first

-Then follow the guide at http://numeronesoft.ddns.net
+Follow the guide at http://numeronesoft.ddns.net

 and then update and install numfortune